greenelab/meta-review/content/response-to-reviewers.md

 from reading the manuscript, it is clear that fairness means fairness in contribution tracking, but this is not clear in the abbreviated language used in the abstract.
 I am somewhat unclear on what `ensure correctness` means in the abstract.

-This interpretation of fairness is correct, and correctness was intended to link with the continuous integration text in the manuscript such as:
+This interpretation of fairness is correct, and correctness was intended to link with the continuous integration text in the manuscript.

-`Using CI to build the manuscript automatically catches many common errors, such as misspelled citations, invalid formatting, or misconfigured software dependencies.`

-To make this more explicit, the updated abstract now states:
+To make this more explicit, we updated the abstract in [GH153](https://github.com/greenelab/meta-review/pull/153) and discussed this in [GH115](https://github.com/greenelab/meta-review/issues/115).

-`New tools and workflows that rely on automation can catch errors and ensure that contributions are fairly tracked in massively collaborative research.`

-See [GH115](https://github.com/greenelab/meta-review/issues/115) and [GH153](https://github.com/greenelab/meta-review/pull/153) for the discussion and edits.

 > footnote placement in rendered manuscript should be left-adjusted. in the PDF I have in front of me, the footnotes at end of sentences are not left-flush with the period.